Sedeniono/VSDoxyHighlighter/README.md

 The colors and fonts used for the various keywords can be configured in the Visual Studio settings &rarr; Environment &rarr; Fonts and Colors.
 All elements corresponding to the extension start with "DoxyHighlighter".
 Note that Visual Studio stores the settings per color theme.

+One thing that you might realize is that the color of ordinary text in "`///`"-comments is different to the color in other comments.
+This has nothing to do with the extension.
+Visual Studio classifies "`///`"-comments as "XML Doc Comment" and formats them differently by default.
+You can change the color in the "Fonts and Colors" settings.

 ## Known problems
 - Handling of keywords in `//` comments is inconsistent, as noted above.